Astral1119/sheets-wiki-data/docs/Operator.md

   - terminology
 ---

 Operators are a type of function that take one or two operands and return a value.
+Operators are typically [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for underlying primitive functions (with the notable exceptions of `.` and `%`).
+Such primitives are rarely seen and using them is generally [[bad practice]].

+### Syntax

-Unlike normal functions, operators generally separate their arguments using the form `argument operator argument`.
+Unlike normal functions, operators generally separate their arguments using the form `[argument] operator argument`.
 For example, the `MULTIPLY` function can also be represented using the `*` operator.
 Thus, `MULTIPLY(3,5)` is functionally the same as `3 * 5`.

-If a function has an operator, generally speaking, you will only ever see the operator.
-If an operator exists, there is rarely a reason to use the function behind it.

-This is a relatively minor distinction, but it is worth noting as it is common terminology.

 ### Math Operators